threefoldtech/info_grid/src/faq/faq.md

 ## Farmerbot

+### Is there a guide for the Farmerbot?

+There is a written guide and a video on how to set up the Farmerbot.
+Go to [this link](https://manual.grid.tf/farmerbot/farmerbot.html) for more information.

 ### Why does the farmerbot need to wake nodes up for uptime report, if they are unused and shut down?

 Because we want to know that the node is still available (is still there to be used).
 A farmer can unplug a node at any time so we can't distinct a node that has been unplugged from a node that is off.